Essentials of Opportunity

 - Your doctor bill shouldn’t give you a heart attack.
 Healthcare costs should be fully transparent, and all costs should be negotiated in the best interest of the patient.

-- You shouldn’t have to pee in a cup in order to get a checkup - invest in prevention, not drug testing
+- You shouldn’t have to pee in a cup in order to get a checkup - invest in treatment and prevention, not drug testing

 - Our water belongs to all of us.
 We can't allow private corporations like Foxconn to abuse our natural resources.
 We must rein in corporate exemptions, or we risk turning our state into a dumping ground.